 Arrange to meet the Head, Edward O’Connor, and tour the school.
 Contact the Admissions Office by email email@example.com or telephone 01227 475601.

 Step 2 – registration

-Parents may register their child at any time before a visit by completing a registration form and returning it with the non-refundable £100 registration fee.
+Parents may register their child at any time before a visit by completing the online registration form here, and submitting the non-refundable £150 registration fee.
 Your son or daughter’s name is then added to the provisional list for entry in the term indicated.
 No child can be assessed for entry and subsequently accepted without first registering.

 Step 3 – assessment